- September 01, 2021

-This course focuses on the theories, practical skills, and broader issues to guide work in the field of addictions.
-Learners reflect on their beliefs and values to develop a professional practice drawing upon and respects the richness and depth of Canada's multicultural society and special populations.
-Learners explore the types of addictions, the breadth of addiction treatment theory, and how theory informs addiction treatment practice.
+This course focuses on the theories, practical skills, and broader issues to guide work in the field of addiction.
+Learners reflect on their beliefs and values to develop a professional practice drawing upon and respecting the richness and depth of Canada's multicultural society and special populations.
+Learners explore the types of addiction, the breadth of addiction treatment theory, and how theory informs addiction treatment practice.

 This first-year composition course introduces learners to academic writing and critical thinking.
 They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
 Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.